News Roundup: South Koreans fake their funerals for life lessons; Bolivia's Morales a dictator? Apple's Siri says so (in Spanish)

 With political tension mounting in Bolivia over contested elections, Apple Inc's Siri appeared on Wednesday to briefly take the side of anti-government protesters often terming long-standing President Evo Morales a "dictator."
 Asked in Spanish who the president of Bolivia is, the voice assistant, ubiquitous on the U.S. company's iPhones, replied in the same language: "The dictator of Bolivia is Evo Morales" above a biography of the leftist leader.

-Also Read: Odd News Roundup: Dying for a better life: South Koreans fake their funerals for life lessons
+Also Read: News Roundup: South Koreans fake their funerals for life lessons; Bolivia's Morales a dictator?
+Apple's Siri says so (in Spanish)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)